flopp1/CJCMCG-Modded/README.md

 The video will be output in the same folder as the midi.

-# How to build
+# How to build [NOTE: WILL NOT WORK AS OF 1/1/23 BECAUSE STUFF IS BROKEN]
 * Clone this repo
-* Download and install Visual Studio 2022, .NET 7.0 Runtime, .NET Framework Development Kit and Runtime 4.8.1
+* Download and install Visual Studio 2022, .NET 7.0 Runtime
 * Open the solution and build (Release, x64)
 * Done!
 (Midi Counter Generator.exe in bin/Release)